 “My first visit to Cherry Creek 3 HOA opened my eyes to the efforts this HOA has put forth to make positive landscape changes.
 It was inspirational enough to recognize that Plant Select® needed to offer a category for an HOA award.
 My research of other HOAs made it obvious that no other HOA deserves an award more than the Cherry Creek 3 Townhouse Corp.
 They have gone far above, making the required significant, measurable changes in their landscape to earn this award - and they are not planning to stop.
 Their years of making changes and promoting the mission of Plant Select® reflect a forward-thinking leadership that recognizes that Colorado needs to change what is planted in our landscapes.
 Those needed changes include increasing water conservation, creating habitat-friendly plants and using sustainable landscape practices (irrigation) for our semi-desert steppe climate.
 Cherry Creek 3 is one of the few HOA's in Colorado that has put forth the grand effort of bringing everyone in their association together and on board with these changes.
 That is no small feat!

 The past decade has been a world of dramatic changes outside the neighborhood homes.
 Built in 1965, Cherry Creek 3 used landscaping of that era, which included juniper bushes and lava rock outside fronts of homes, plus an estimated 345,000 square feet of Kentucky bluegrass turf area.

-In 2010, the Board of Directors decided to give the community a brand-new look, launching the multi-year Landscape Improvement Program (LIP).
+In 2010, at the request of President Don Ireland, the Board of Directors decided to give the community a brand-new look, launching the multi-year Landscape Improvement Program (LIP).

 One of the first areas targeted was the landscaping surrounding the pool.
 New trees, bushes and perennial flowers were added to give pool visitors a pleasant look to the area.